Was this a miracle?

 If sight were restored in a reliably diagnosed glaucomatous eye, that

-would certainly count as a miracle in my opinion.
-To my knowledge,
+would certainly count as a miracle in my opinion (I'd certainly like it

 however, no such case has been reported.
 These are just two examples out